1/21/2025

 Julian Mitchell

 Hi, good morning.
 Maybe just the first question, trying to understand the sort of operating margin expansion framework.
-So you talked about, I think, Anorak 450 million of overall productivity improvement in 2025.
-In the past, or recent past, let's say, Bill, you've talked about that sort of 250, 260 COGS productivity number, so as a sort of annual placeholder.
-So just wanna understand the kind of delta between that, I'm guessing 450 is not a medium term placeholder because you have some extra savings this year from the 2023 plan, but maybe just help us understand sort of how to think about productivity on top of that 35% core leverage placeholder.
+So you talked about, I think, Anurag, 450 million of overall productivity improvement in 2025.
+In the past, or recent past, let's say, Bill, you've talked about that sort of 250, 260 COGS productivity number as a sort of annual placeholder.
+So I just want to understand the kind of delta between that.
+I'm guessing 450 is not a medium-term placeholder because you have some extra savings this year from the 2023 plan.
+But maybe just help us understand sort of how to think about productivity on top of that 35% core leverage placeholder.

 speaker